wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/2-report-layout.md

 To make your reports even more accessible, you should ensure that there is enough contrast between the text and any background colors; the contrast ratio should be at least 4.5:1.
 There are several tools that you can use to check your report colors, such as Color Contrast Analyzer, WebAIM, and Accessible Colors.

 You should also consider that some report viewers might have color vision deficiencies.
 Using fewer colors or a monochrome palette in your report can help mitigate creating reports that are inaccessible.
-The following color combinations are particularly difficult for users with color vision deficiencies to distinguish, so you should avoid using them together in a chart, or on the same report page.
+The following color combinations are difficult for users with color vision deficiencies to distinguish, so you should avoid using them together in a chart, or on the same report page.

 -   green and red